-The Top 3 Reasons Why You Need a Virtual Assistant Contract
+3 Reasons Why Every Virtual Assistant Needs a Virtual Assistant Contract

-Hiring a virtual assistant can be the difference between success and failure.
-Having someone as your right-hand person to assist in everyday mundane business tasks is a fabulous way to grow your business and increase revenue.
+For must small business owners like me, hiring a virtual assistant can be the difference between success and failure.
+Having someone as your right-hand person to assist in the everyday business tasks like making Pinterest pins is a great way to free up my time so that I can work on growing my business and increasing my revenue.

-Not only does having a legally binding virtual assistant contract between yourself and a new client protect from lawsuits or non-paying clients, but it will show that you’re a professional who takes their job seriously.
+Not only does having a legally binding virtual assistant contract between yourself and a new client help protect you and your business from lawsuits or non-paying clients, but it will show that you’re a professional who takes their job seriously.

 A Virtual Assistant Contract Protects Your Brand